NimJay/new-tab-page-chrome-extension/README.md

-This is a Chrome extention replaces your Google Chrome "new tab" page with a list of links your get to customize.
+This Chrome extension replaces your Google Chrome "new tab" page with a list of links you get to customize.

 ## Install on Google Chrome